MetaEvo/ERO/README.md

 **Run**

-An example can be:
+Run ERO with default settings:
 ```
 python main.py
 ```
-which means we run ERO with default configs.

-A detailed example can be:
+You can also indicate evolution settings in ERO:
 ```
 python main.py --size 1000 --epochs 12 --scale 0.15
 ```

-In this example, we use a population size of 1,000, run the evolution for 20 generations and set the scale factor to 0.15.
+See "main.py" for detailed configurable parameters in ERO.

+### Step 6

-In addition, the results will be saved in the folder "results" and the best model will be saved in "models/best_models"
+In the end of the ERO, the results will be saved in the folder "results" and the best model will be saved in "models/best_models".

-The configs can be found in "main.py".